computational-cell-analytics/czii-protein-challenge/README.md

 - `detection/` – 3D U-Net density prediction and optional stereographic flow
 - `classification/` – 3D ResNet-based protein classification
+- `detection_scripts/` - example scirpts for training a detection model and running protein coordinates prediction
+- `detection_scripts/evaluation/` - example scirpts for evaluating predicted protein coordinates
+- `classification_scripts/` - example scripts for training a classification model and running protein prediction and evaluation on either GT or predicted coordinates
-- `external/` – external code or resources
+- `external/` – external code or resources; if EfficientNet is not needed, this can be deleted

 THIS IS WORK IN PROGRESS!